What is it about?

 The knowledge, skills and attitudes of each of Europe's 6 million teachers are of great importance.
 The quality of their teaching has a direct effect upon learners’ attainment.

 The demands made on teachers, school leaders, and teacher educators are increasing and changing.
 They are called on to play a key role in modernising education.
-To do that, they need to develop their own knowledge and skills.
+To do that, they need to develop their own competences.
 Initial education and continuous professional development of the highest quality, and access to support throughout their careers are both essential.

-The European Commission works with EU countries to raise standards of teaching and teacher education by
+The European Commission works with EU countries to raise standards of teaching and improve support to the teaching professions by:

 What has been done so far?

-A group of European experts meets regularly to examine specific aspects of teacher education, discuss common challenges, and exchange good practices.
+A group of European experts from Member State governments and stakeholder organisations meets regularly to examine specific aspects of policies linked to teachers and school leaders, discuss shared challenges, and exchange good practice.
 They have produced guidance for policymakers on:

-A working group on schools will continue the cooperation between EU countries.
+A working group on schools continues the cooperation between EU countries.

 The European Commission has also published: